Sendoushi/crawl-criteria/README.md

 **Notes:**

-- `retrieve`: Besides using a simplified `retrieve` you may also nest it to get contained data
+- `retrieve`: Besides the simplified version, you may also nest it to get contained data

     ```json
     {